electric-eloquence/fepper-drupal/README.md

 ### Template Reuse
 The patterns in `source/03-templates` are parameterized to reuse templates in a Drupal-like manner.
+The recursion paths match those in Drupal, and as such, the
+<a href="https://www.npmjs.com/package/feplet" target="_blank">Feplet</a>
-The recursion paths match those in Drupal, and as such, the Fepper templates can be exported to Drupal with no further effort beyond running `fp template`.
+templates can be exported to Drupal with no further effort beyond running `fp template`.
 Follow these rules when constructing new parameter keys and values for template reuse:

-* The parameters are submitted within parentheses inside the Mustache inclusion tags.
+* The parameters are submitted within parentheses inside the Feplet inclusion tags.
 * The parameter key should be <a href="http://getbem.com/naming/" target="_blank">
   BEM-like</a> in syntax.